 Neonatal abstinence syndrome (NAS) is a serious medical condition that

-can occur when drugs in a pregnant mother’s blood stream is passed
+drugs in a pregnant mother’s bloodstream are passed through the placenta

 Send us the details of your situation through our online form.